“Take your DACA and shove it!”

 Brewer’s lawyers argued that Obama’s policy isn’t federal law and the state has the authority to distinguish between illegals with work permits who are on the path toward permanent residency and those benefiting from Obama’s policy.
 The state’s lawyers argued Arizona isn’t violating its own policy by refusing to grant licenses to the immigrants in the program, because the youths haven’t been granted legal protections by Congress.

 This is the same argument being made by ICE agent leader Chris Crane, who is suing Obama and DHS to halt this unlawful decree.

-Obama last July said people younger than 30 brought to the U.S. before they turned 16 could apply for “deferred action”.
+Obama, in July 2012, said people younger than 30 brought to the U.S. before they turned 16 could apply for “deferred action”.
 They will be granted work permits and Social Security numbers.
 As SWA detailed at the time, Obama’s amnesty order is ripe for abuse, as it has almost no safeguards against fraud.